AIRTucha/amonad/README.md

 }
 ```

-Moreover, monadic error handling is able to replace exceptions as the primary error propagation approach.
+Moreover, monadic error handling is able to replace exceptions as the primary solution for error propagation.
 Following example presents a possible type signature for a parsing function which utilizes Result as a return type.

 ```typescript
 parseData( str: string ): Result<Data>